 This was the first stone church in the village.

 The earliest picture I’ve seen is the 1913 photo at left.
-It shows a rectangular building in the Classical tradition: with windows on either side of the entrance in the gabled facade.
+It shows a rectangular building in the classical Georgian tradition: with windows on either side of the entrance in the gabled facade.
 There were 4 windows on each side of the building.

 The church had certain Early Gothic Revival features: arched windows, the division of the windows into smaller elements by decorative tracery, and a central entrance tower rising within the perimeter of the building.